 In physics and engineering the word plasma refers to the fourth state of matter (preceded by solid, liquid and gaseous states).
 This state is reached when enough energy is delivered to a gas and a significant part of its molecules are ionized.
 Most of the matter in the universe is in this state and examples of it are the stars, the sun, the northern lights or the lightning bolts.
 In general, plasmas are usually very hot, in fact they are used in industrial applications to cut metals because they can reach temperatures above 2000 degrees.
 In addition, plasmas have a common characteristic: light emission.
 This ability to emit light alowed them to be used in many industrial applications such as neon lights or plasma screens.

 In recent years, there has been a growing worldwide interest in the generation of cold atmospheric plasmas, understanding as cold those that, being out of the thermodynamic equilibrium, do not transfer heat and they are, therefore, compatible with living tissues and organic materials with low melting point.

 In the last two decades these plasmas have generated great expectation due to the important breakthrough that they will produce in diverse scientific and technological areas.
 Investigations based on cold atmospheric plasma are undergoing an unprecedented growth due to the increasing number of applications in several industrial fields .
-The global effort in R&D is reflected in multiple scientific publications (see the scientific references section).
+The global effort in R&D is reflected in multiple scientific publications.

 Air plasma torch developed at ION BIOTEC